Complete Guide to Kokujiyaki (Iwate Prefecture) | The Charm of the Northern Limit Folk Kiln with 200 Years of History and Present Day

-Kokujiyaki pottery, fired in Kuji City, Iwate Prefecture, is a traditional ceramic with a proud history of approximately 200 years.
-Known as the “Northern Limit Folk Kiln” for being Japan’s northernmost traditional kiln, its warm vessels made with local clay and simple glazes were highly praised by Soetsu Yanagi of the Folk Art movement.
-This article provides a detailed explanation of Kokujiyaki’s history, current efforts, and its charm.
+Kokujiyaki, fired in Kuji City, Iwate Prefecture, is a traditional ceramic with a history of approximately 200 years.
+As the northernmost traditional kiln in Japan, it is called the “Northern Limit Folk Kiln,” and its warm vessels made from local clay and simple glazes were highly praised by Soetsu Yanagi of the Folk Craft Movement.
+This article provides a detailed explanation of Kokujiyaki’s history, current efforts, and its appeal.

-Kokujiyaki (こくじやき) is pottery fired in Kokujimachi, Kuji City in the northeast of Iwate Prefecture.
-With its position at Japan’s northernmost end as a traditional kiln, it carries the alias “Northern Limit Folk Kiln,” and is known as a ceramic ware deeply rooted in the region’s culture and daily life.
+Kokujiyaki (こくじやき) is a ceramic fired in Kokuji Town, Kuji City in the northeastern part of Iwate Prefecture.
+As the northernmost traditional kiln in Japan, it bears the alternate name “Northern Limit Folk Kiln” and is known as a ceramic ware deeply rooted in the region’s culture and daily life.

 Geographic Location and Land Characteristics

-Kuji City is located in the northeast of Iwate Prefecture, facing the Pacific Ocean, and high-quality clay is abundantly available in its coastal areas.
-The clay found in this land becomes the basic material for Kokujiyaki, and together with glazes made from local iron sand and ash from rice husks, it creates an important element that produces unique character.
+Kuji City is located in the northeastern part of Iwate Prefecture, facing the Pacific Ocean, and high-quality clay is abundantly available in the coastal areas.
+The clay mined in this region becomes the basic material for Kokujiyaki, and together with glaze made from local iron sand and rice husk ash, it becomes an important element in creating a distinctive appearance.

 Characteristics of Kokujiyaki

 The greatest characteristic of Kokujiyaki lies in its simplicity and practicality.
-The somewhat thick vessels are suited for everyday use, and the unique astringency and warmth from glazes utilizing local materials is its charm.
-The warm white glaze made with straw ash and the amber glaze using iron sand are representative glazes, both of which have been handed down as Kokujiyaki-specific glazes.
+The slightly thick vessels are suited for everyday use, and the distinctive astringency and warmth created by glazes utilizing local materials are appealing.
+Warm white glaze made from straw ash and candy glaze made from iron sand are representative glazes, both of which have been inherited as glazes unique to Kokujiyaki.

 Origins of the Business (1813)

-The history of Kokujiyaki began in Bunka 10 (1813).
-It is said to have originated when the first generation, Kumagai Shinemon, invited a potter named Kashizo from Soma, Fukushima, to learn ceramic techniques.
-According to one account, the potter Kashizo from Soma, with the help of Shinjiro of Kokujitennai (Amatamai), founded a kiln in Mitsukaramachi, and multiple legends have been passed down.
+The history of Kokujiyaki began in the 10th year of the Bunka era (1813).
+It is said to have originated when the first generation, Kumagai Jinemon, invited a ceramicist named Kashizo from Soma, Fukushima Prefecture, to learn ceramic techniques.
+According to another account, the ceramicist Kashizo from Soma, with the help of Rokuro Amatanal from Kokuji, built a kiln in Mikakucho, and multiple oral traditions remain.

-The first generation Kumagai Shinemon studied under Kashizo, a potter who came from Soma, and acquired his techniques.
-Regarding glazes, he created glazes unique to Kokujiyaki based on clay found locally, and this technique has been passed down to the present day.
+The first generation, Kumagai Jinemon, studied under ceramicist Kashizo who came from Soma and acquired his techniques.
+Regarding glaze, he created glazes unique to Kokujiyaki based on locally available clay, and this technique has been handed down to the present day.

 Relationship with the Hachinohe Domain

 In its early days, Kokujiyaki functioned as the official kiln of the Hachinohe Domain.
-Flower bowls, plates, and jars were fired and used as official gifts of the domain.
-This relationship with the Hachinohe Domain greatly contributed to the improvement of Kokujiyaki’s quality and techniques, and became an important element in establishing its position as a kiln.
+Flower bowls, plates, and jars were fired and used as official commemorative items of the domain.
+This relationship with the Hachinohe Domain greatly contributed to the improvement of Kokujiyaki’s quality and techniques, becoming an important factor in establishing its position as a kiln.

-While serving as the official kiln of the Hachinohe Domain, Kokujiyaki also devoted effort to firing everyday tableware for the common people.
-Using the abundantly available clay along the coast, it manufactured tableware and daily items used in local households, becoming deeply rooted in the region’s culture and lifestyle.
+While serving as the official kiln of the Hachinohe Domain, Kokujiyaki also devoted efforts to firing everyday tableware for common people.
+Using clay abundantly available along the coastal areas, it manufactured tableware and household items used in local homes, becoming deeply rooted in the region’s culture and lifestyle.

-In the 20th century, Kokujiyaki came to the attention of Soetsu Yanagi, founder of the Folk Art movement.
-In particular, the simple spouted pitcher with its long narrow mouth was highly praised for its simplicity and beauty, and was recognized as a vessel embodying the ideals of folk art.
+In the 20th century, Kokujiyaki attracted the attention of Soetsu Yanagi, founder of the Folk Craft Movement.
+In particular, the simple one-spouted vessel with its elongated mouth was highly evaluated for its simplicity and beauty, and recognized as a vessel embodying the ideals of folk crafts.
 Through this evaluation, Kokujiyaki became known nationwide.

-With the changing times and changes in lifestyle, the environment surrounding ceramics also changed significantly.
-There was a period when the number of kilns decreased, but through efforts to preserve tradition, the techniques and spirit of Kokujiyaki continue to be inherited today.
+As times changed and lifestyles transformed, the environment surrounding ceramics also changed dramatically.
+There was once a period when the number of kilns decreased, but through continuous efforts to preserve tradition, the techniques and spirit of Kokujiyaki are still inherited today.

 Commitment to Local Clay

-The production of Kokujiyaki begins with using clay from Kuji.
-The clay found locally serves as the foundation for creating Kokujiyaki’s unique character, and has been used unchanged since 200 years ago.
+The manufacturing of Kokujiyaki begins with using clay from Kuji.
+The clay mined locally serves as the foundation for creating Kokujiyaki’s distinctive appearance and has been used unchanged since 200 years ago.
 Understanding the characteristics of this clay and handling it appropriately is the first step in producing high-quality vessels.

-Kokujiyaki glazes are made from iron sand and ash from rice husks.
-White glaze made with straw ash produces a warm color, while amber glaze using iron sand creates a unique astringency.
+Kokujiyaki’s glaze is made from iron sand and rice husk ash.
+White glaze made from straw ash produces a warm color, while candy glaze made from iron sand creates distinctive astringency.
 These glazes are unique to Kokujiyaki, and traditional mixing methods utilizing local materials are preserved.

 Firing Technique

-In the firing process, temperature control and time management are essential.
-At Kokujiyaki kilns, firing techniques based on years of experience optimize the color development of glazes and the strength of vessels.
-Through this process, simple yet beautiful Kokujiyaki vessels are completed.
+In the firing process, temperature control and time distribution are important.
+Kokujiyaki kilns optimize the glaze color development and vessel strength through firing techniques based on long years of experience.
+Through this process, the simple yet beautiful vessels of Kokujiyaki are completed.

 Representative Works and Products of Kokujiyaki

-The representative work of Kokujiyaki would be the simple spouted pitcher with its slender mouth.
-This spouted pitcher was highly valued by Soetsu Yanagi, and its streamlined form and functional beauty stand out.
-It is suitable for pouring sake or dashi broth, and serves an active role on the everyday dining table.
+The representative work of Kokujiyaki is the simple one-spouted vessel with an elongated mouth.
+This vessel was highly evaluated by Soetsu Yanagi, and its economical form and functional beauty stand out.
+It is suitable for pouring sake or dashi broth and is a practical vessel that graces the everyday dining table.

-Free cups perfect for everyday use are popular products available for around 1,300 yen.
-Somewhat thick and fitting comfortably in hand, they allow enjoyment of both hot and cold beverages.
-Tea bowls similarly find their place in many household cupboards with their simple character and ease of use.
+Free cups ideal for everyday use are popular products available for purchase at around 1,300 yen.
+Slightly thick and comfortable to hold, they are suitable for enjoying both hot and cold beverages.
+Tea cups similarly fit naturally into many household cupboards with their simple appearance and ease of use.

 Plates and Bowls

-Kokujiyaki plates and bowls are characterized by their simple design that complements dishes.
-The white and amber glaze colors work well with both Japanese and Western cuisine, naturally blending into the modern dining table.
-The abundant sizes allow selection according to purpose and are appealing.
+Plates and bowls of Kokujiyaki are characterized by their simple design that enhances dishes.
+The colors of white glaze and candy glaze blend easily with both Japanese and Western cuisine and naturally merge with modern dining tables.
+The appeal lies in the abundance of sizes allowing selection according to intended use.

 Jars and Flower Vases

-Jars produced since the time of the official kiln of the Hachinohe Domain are works that evoke the history of Kokujiyaki.
-Even today they remain popular as flower vases, with their simple form complementing the beauty of flowers.
-These products are frequently chosen as commemorative gifts.
+Jars made since the time of the Hachinohe Domain’s official kiln are works evoking the history of Kokujiyaki.
+Currently popular as flower vases, their simple form highlights the beauty of flowers.
+They are frequently selected as commemorative gifts.

-At present, Kokujiyaki is produced only at Shimonomine Kiln in Kokujimachi, Kuji City.
-While preserving the tradition of making everyday vessels dating back 200 years, it is committed to manufacturing products suited to modern life.
-Shimonomine’s Kokujiyaki is recognized as an Iwate Prefecture brand and is known as a representative craft of the region.
+Currently, Kokujiyaki is produced solely at Shitadake Kiln in Kokuji Town, Kuji City.
+While preserving the tradition of creating everyday-use vessels from 200 years ago, it is working on manufacturing products that also suit modern lifestyles.
+Shitadake’s Kokujiyaki is recognized as an Iwate Prefecture brand and is known as a representative craft of the region.

-Kokujiyaki Pottery Studio offers pottery classes where you can create your own original cups.
-Through wheel-throwing and hand-building experiences, you can learn the techniques of Kokujiyaki and enjoy the pleasure of creating vessels.
+At Kokujiyaki Ceramic Art Park, ceramic classes are held where visitors can create their own original cups.
+Through pottery wheel experiences and hand-building experiences, visitors can learn Kokujiyaki techniques and enjoy the pleasure of creating vessels.
 This experience program also contributes to the dissemination of traditional techniques and succession to the next generation.

 Adaptation to Everyday Use

-Kokujiyaki has developed as everyday tableware for the common people since its founding, and this spirit remains unchanged today.
-Various simple and warm vessels are designed for easy everyday use and naturally fit into modern household cupboards.
-It continues to pursue product development suited to the times while preserving tradition.
+Kokujiyaki has developed as everyday tableware for common people since its founding, but that spirit remains unchanged today.
+Vessels of various simple and warm forms are designed for easy everyday use and naturally fit into modern household cupboards.
+While inheriting tradition, development of products suited to the times continues.

-Kokujiyaki can be purchased directly at Kokujiyaki Pottery Studio, the kiln, as well as at specialty shops throughout Iwate Prefecture and online shops.
-For those who wish to select pieces in person, a visit to the kiln is recommended.
-It is advisable to confirm business hours and days off in advance.
+Kokujiyaki can be purchased directly at the kiln, Kokujiyaki Ceramic Art Park, and is also handled at local specialty shops and online shops throughout Iwate Prefecture.
+For those wishing to select items in hand, a visit to the kiln is recommended.
+It is advisable to confirm business hours and days of closure in advance.

-The greatest charm of Kokujiyaki lies in its continued commitment to clay found in Kuji and glazes made from local iron sand and rice husk ash.
-By utilizing materials unique to this land, a unique character emerges that cannot be imitated anywhere else.
+The greatest appeal of Kokujiyaki is its continued commitment to local clay mined in Kuji and glaze made from iron sand and rice husk ash.
+By utilizing materials unique to this region, a distinctive appearance that cannot be imitated elsewhere is created.

-Kokujiyaki is created with practicality as the first priority, yet its simple beauty aligns with the ideals of folk art.
-The thickness and form suited for easy everyday use, and the simple design that complements dishes, create vessels that increase in affection with use.
+Kokujiyaki is made with practicality as the first priority, yet its simple beauty aligns with the ideals of folk crafts.
+The thickness and form designed for ease of everyday use, and the simple design that enhances dishes, are vessels that grow more endearing with use.

 Warmth of Handwork

-In an era when machine production has become mainstream, Kokujiyaki remains committed to handcrafting using the potter’s wheel.
-The subtly different forms and appearances of glazes in each piece convey the warmth inherent to handwork.
+Even in modern times when machine production is the mainstream, Kokujiyaki maintains commitment to handmade creation using the potter’s wheel.
+The subtle differences in form and glaze expression that vary with each piece convey the warmth unique to handwork.

-With over 200 years of history, Kokujiyaki is not merely a vessel but an embodiment of regional history and culture.
-It carries multilayered narratives including its history as an official kiln of the Hachinohe Domain, its role in supporting common people’s lives, and its connection to the Folk Art movement.
+Kokujiyaki, with its history of more than 200 years, is not merely a vessel but also an entity transmitting the region’s history and culture.
+It bears multilayered narratives including its history as an official kiln of the Hachinohe Domain, its role supporting common people’s lives, and its involvement with the Folk Craft Movement.

 How to Use and Care for Kokujiyaki